How to Train your Antivirus: RL-based Hardening through the Problem-Space: Evaluation

 \subsection{Evaluation Setup}

 We assume an initial \ac{HMIL} model non-adversarially trained on dynamic analysis reports.
-The explicit goal of the agent then is to find the optimal policy, that given the current state of the sample will do those modifications that lead to evasion.
-This is performed in an episodic manner, by first selecting a report belonging to the source class and subsequently modifying it until it evades detection or the maximum number of modifications (perturbation budget) is reached.
-Then the process continues to a new reports, for a predefined number of total training steps, with all the resulting adversarial reports appended to the adversarial dataset.
-We then perform one epoch of adversarial retraining by sampling from the original and the adversarial dataset.
-The above steps constitute a single iteration in our approach; with 15 of them performed in total.
+The explicit goal of the adversary then is to find the optimal policy that, given the current state of the report, will do those modifications that lead to evasion.
+Optimal here is meant in a twofold way: in terms of a successful evasion \textit{and} in terms of the minimal amount of transformations performed.
+This procedure is performed in an episodic manner, by first selecting a report belonging to the origin class and subsequently modifying it until it evades detection or the maximum number of modifications (the perturbation budget) is reached.
+When this happens the \ac{RL} agent proceeds to a new report, and continues for a predefined total number of training steps; after that, all the resulting adversarial reports are appended to the adversarial dataset.